 One of the biggest misconceptions around is the idea that Deep Learning (DL) or Artificial Neural Networks (ANN) mimics biological neurons.
 At best, ANN mimics a cartoonish version of a 1957 model of a neuron.
-Anyone claiming Deep Learning is biologically inspired is doing so for marketing purposes or has never bother to read biological literature.
+Anyone claiming Deep Learning is biologically inspired is doing so for marketing purposes or has never bothered to read the biological literature.
 Neurons in Deep Learning are essentially mathematical functions that perform a similarity function of its inputs against internal weights.
-The closer a match is made, the more likely an action is performed (i.e. not sending a signal to zero).
-There are exceptions to this model (see: Autoregressive networks) however it is general enough to include the perceptron, convolution networks and RNNs.
+The closer a match is made, the more likely action is performed (i.e., not sending a signal to zero).
+There are exceptions to this model (see: Autoregressive networks); however, it is general enough to include the perceptron, convolution networks, and RNNs.

-Unfortunately, we have to throw in a new monkey wrench on all these research.
-New experiments on the nature of neurons have revealed that biological neurons are even more complex than we have imagined them to be:
+Unfortunately, we have to throw in a new monkey wrench on all this research.
+Newer experiments on the nature of neurons have revealed that biological neurons are even more complex than we have imagined them to be:

 (1) A single neuron’s spike waveform typically varies as a function of the stimulation location.